allaydesai/Traffic-Light-Classifier/README.md

 	git clone https://github.com/tensorflow/models.git

-Upon completing this you should be able to navigate  the following path:
+Upon completing this you should be able to navigate to the following path:

 	Path_to_project_folder/models/research/object_detection

 **STEP-3:** Extract dependent python programs